statin answers

 Interference with other medications

-These drugs are of concern:
+These drugs are of particular concern:

 Antifungals (including medicine for ringworm and athlete’s foot)